sgrif/talks/Attributes API/presentation.md

 2. Have a rough idea of what you want the API to look like
 3. Test test test
 4. Create the objects which will make up your system
+5. Dogfood your system internally
-5. Manually compose those together as needed
+6. Manually compose those together as needed
-6. Extract DSLs where there is duplication or pain
+7. Extract DSLs where there is duplication or pain

 ---